Can You Co-parent With Someone Who Hurt You? Experts Weigh in

 Setting Boundaries

 Co-parenting with someone who has hurt you can be a challenging experience.
-It is important to set boundaries for the sake of your child and your own mental health.
+Setting boundaries for the sake of your child and your mental health is essential.

 As one parent, it is crucial to acknowledge that the personal relationship from co-parenting may differ from what it once was.
 Setting boundaries can help create structure and consistency in communication between co-parents, which can alleviate unnecessary stress and anxiety.

-It’s okay to feel hurt, but it’s also important to recognize when enough is enough without having to worry about further emotional harm.
-Remember that effective co-parenting requires open communication and mutual respect while still setting healthy boundaries for everyone involved.
+It’s okay to feel hurt, but it’s also important to recognize when enough is enough without worrying about further emotional harm.
+Effective co-parenting requires open communication and mutual respect while setting healthy boundaries for everyone involved.

 By doing so, both parents can prioritize the well-being of their child while moving forward in a positive direction.